 Denis Hennequin joined the Eurostar board in 2012.
 Denis is the former Chairman and Chief Executive Officer of Accor, the worldwide hotel group with over 3,500 hotels in 92 countries.
 Denis began his career at McDonald's and prior to joining Accor was President of McDonald's Europe responsible for 6,600 restaurants in 40 countries.

-Rachel joined the Eurostar board in 2015.
-Rachel is CEO of Voyages SNCF, which has a fleet of 475 trains and carries 129 million passengers.
-Her portfolio of activities also includes several SNCF subsidiaries, such as OUIGO, iDTGV and iDBUS, and she is Chairman of France's leading e Commerce site Voyages SNCF.com.
-She uses her leadership to further her “reinventing TGV” project, which aims to increase revenues and traffic, achieve performance on a competitive market, and transform the passenger experience.
+Alain Krakovitch joined the Eurostar Board in March 2020.
+He is CEO of Voyages SNCF, which has a fleet of 475 trains and carries 129 million passengers year.
+His portfolio of activities also includes several SNCF subsidiaries, such as TGV INOUI, OUIGO and Intercités.
+He began his career 25 years ago at SNCF, and is an expert in Mass Transit (he was the CEO of Transilien – 3.5 millions passengers per day) and created the Mass Transit Academy with KEOLIS.
+At Voyages SNCF, he aims to increase revenue and traffic, achieve performance in a competitive market, and focus on customer services.

 Olivier joined the Eurostar Board as non-executive director in 2021 (having already been a director between 2015 and 2018).
 He is a senior director at CDPQ London - a subsidy of Caisse de Dépôt et Placement du Québec (CDPQ).
 Olivier has a wealth of experience within the infrastructure asset class in the UK and continental Europe, with regulated and non-regulated assets.
 He currently sits on the board of Heathrow Airport Holdings Limited and American Tower Corporation - Europe.